Fun and Games

 the colors to run.

 Dry the mold with a clean paper towel.

-Mix equal amounts of red and blue food colors in a a small bowl.
+Mix equal amounts of red and blue food colors in a

 Dip a cotton ball into the mixture, and carefully dab the color onto the